mtobesyajerry-sudo/law-firms1/SECURITY_ATTESTATION_DOCUMENT.md

 This document attests that the AML/CFT Compliance Platform for Banks and Financial Institutions, as of the effective date stated above:

 1. ✅ Implements enterprise-grade security controls suitable for handling sensitive institutional and client KYC/AML data
-2. ✅ Complies with Bank of Tanzania (BOT) and Tanzania Financial Intelligence Unit (FIU) requirements for financial institutions
+2. ✅ Supports advocate obligations under Tanzania FIU (FIAMLA): sanctions screening against OFAC/UN/UK lists, audit trails with 7-year retention, suspicious transaction record-keeping.
+Note: BOT supervises banks; BOT guidelines do not directly apply to law firm advocates.
-3. ✅ Aligns with FATF 40 Recommendations, Basel Committee AML Guidelines, and international AML/CFT standards
+3. ✅ Assessment methodology follows FATF guidance on the risk-based approach for legal professionals and DNFBPs.
+Note: FATF 40 Recommendations are addressed to member countries, not to individual products or firms.
-4. ✅ Provides adequate data protection controls in accordance with GDPR principles and Tanzania data protection laws
+4. ✅ Data subject rights aligned with Tanzania Personal Data Protection Act 2022 (erasure, portability, consent capture).
+Patterns conceptually compatible with GDPR Articles 17 and 20.
 5. ✅ Maintains comprehensive audit trails for regulatory compliance and examinations
 6. ✅ Implements role-based access controls with data segregation and organizational isolation
 7. ✅ Encrypts all data at rest and in transit using industry-standard encryption (AES-256, TLS 1.3)
-8. ✅ Operates on a SOC 2 Type II certified infrastructure (Supabase/AWS)
+8. ✅ Hosted on SOC 2 Type II-certified infrastructure (Supabase/AWS).
+Application-level SOC 2 attestation has not been pursued and is not implied.
 9. ✅ Maintains business continuity and disaster recovery capabilities with 99.9% uptime SLA
 10. ✅ Commits to continuous security improvement and regulatory compliance
 11. ✅ Operates as a standalone compliance tool, separate from transaction processing systems